 6. Maintenance and Repairs

-Either party may terminate this agreement with written notice of days prior to the intended termination date.
+Either party may terminate this Agreement by providing written notice of ___ days prior to the intended termination date.

-This agreement shall be governed by the laws of the state of .
+This Agreement shall be governed by and construed in accordance with the laws of the State of __________.

-By signing below, both parties agree to the terms outlined in this Residential Lease Agreement.
+By signing below, both parties agree to the terms of this Residential Lease Agreement.

 Filling out a Residential Lease Agreement is a crucial step in securing a rental property.
 Completing this form accurately ensures that both the landlord and tenant understand their rights and responsibilities.
 Follow these steps carefully to fill out the form correctly and avoid any potential misunderstandings.